Solid and Hazardous Waste Management

 - Provide an understanding of physical, chemical and biological mechanisms and principles of solid waste management and available methods and tools

-- Introduce different problem solving and design tools for analysis and design of different components of a municipal solid waste management system
+- Introduce different problem-solving and design tools for the analysis and design of different components of a municipal solid waste management system

 - A brief review of Hazardous Waste Management issues